tock/tock/doc/reference/trd104-syscalls.md

 The core kernel MAY enforce a subset of these specified rules in the future.

-The buffer number specifies which buffer this is.
-A driver may support multiple allowed buffers.
 4.4.1 Buffers Can Change
 ---------------------------------
 The standard use of Read-Write Allow requires that userspace does not